mstksg/inCode/copy/entries/type-levels.md

 ::::: {.note}
 **Aside**

-Hold up!
-This is completely unrelated to the topic at hand, but if you're a big nerd like me, you might enjoy the fact that I this function makes `Bounded lim n a` the *arrows* of a [Category][] whose *objects* are the natural numbers, the identity arrow is `BNil`, and arrow composition is `concatBounded`.
+This is completely unrelated to the topic at hand, but if you're a big nerd like me, you might enjoy the fact that this function makes `Bounded lim n a` the *arrows* of a [Category][] whose *objects* are the natural numbers, the identity arrow is `BNil`, and arrow composition is `concatBounded`.
 Between object `n` and `m`, if `n <= m`, its arrows are values of type `Bounded lim (m
 - n) a`.
 Actually wait, it's the same thing with `Vec` and `vconcat` above isn't it?
 I guess we were moving so fast that I didn't have time to realize it.